Abtran challenges award of €63m contract by Irish Water to rival company

 At the Commercial Court on Monday, Eileen Barrington SC, for Irish Water, said the case concerned a procurement contract with a value of about €63 million over a number of years.

 She said there was “no active opposition” to Irish Water’s application for fast-tracking of the case in the commercial list.
-Counsel said Irish Water is concerned about the automatic suspension of the contract triggered by the legal challenge and may bring an application to lift that, counsel outlined.
+Counsel said Irish Water is concerned about the automatic suspension of the contract triggered by the legal challenge and may bring an application to lift that.
 There are talks between the sides on the suspension issue, she added.

 Catherine Donnelly BL, for Abtran, confirmed there has been communication between the sides concerning the suspension issue.
 Mr Justice Barniville said he would admit the case to the Commercial Court and noted there may be an application to lift the suspension.
 Because of the talks between the sides, he adjourned further directions to next week.